Health & Well-being, Finance Matters

 Insurance plays a vital role in future planning by mitigating risks and providing a financial safety net.
 Whether it's health insurance to safeguard against unexpected medical bills, or life insurance to protect loved ones in case of your passing, these plans offer invaluable peace of mind.

 Imagine this: You're going about your daily routine when you experience sudden, severe abdominal pain.
 After visiting the doctor, you're diagnosed with appendicitis and require emergency surgery.
-In cases like this, having health insurance, like Enhanced IncomeShield, for instance, can significantly reduce these costs by reimbursing pre- and post-hospitalisation expenses1,2, for eligible medical treatment up to 100 days before and after hospitalisation.
-And by paying it out from your MediSave account, you don’t have to worry about eating into your emergency funds.
+In cases like this, having health insurance, like Enhanced IncomeShield, for instance, can significantly reduce these costs by reimbursing all benefits, including pre- and post-hospitalisation coverage, for up to 180 days and 365 days, respectively1

 Such contingencies allow you to focus on getting well without the added pressure of financial worry, protecting your loved ones financially if the unthinkable happens.